-Do you ever get this feeling of visiting a place which is famous for a legend associated with the Hindu mythology?
-If yes, then you ought to visit Devikulam.
-Located at a distance of around 5 kilometre from Munnar, this is the place where Goddess Sita bathed in the celestial waters of Devikulam.
+Do you ever feel like visiting a place which is famous for a legend associated with Hindu mythology?
+If yes, then you ought to travel to Devikulam.
+Located at a distance of around 10-12 kilometres from Munnar, it is believed that this is the place where Goddess Sita bathed in the celestial waters of Devikulam.

 The sheer energy which you feel after visiting here is simply astounding.
-Moreover, it is also said that the lake has certain curative powers in its mineral waters.
-When I travelled to this place, the feel and rush of the beauty came as a downpour of thoughts stimulating my imagination.
+Moreover, it is also said that the lake has certain curative powers present in its mineral waters.
+Travelling to this place, you feel a kind of rush of nature’s beauty coming as a downpour in your thoughts which stimulates your imagination.
 The very name Devikulam is a conjunction of the word “Devi” meaning Goddess and “Kulam” meaning pond.

-Pallivasal Falls- A small yet quite popular waterfall; it is quite an excellent spot for activities like picnicking as well as sightseeing.
-It is an ideal place for those who are looking to get away from the chaos of city life.
-You are sure to find peace and comfort here.
-It is really a tremendous location for trekking and long walks.
+Pallivasal Falls.
+It is an excellent spot for activities like picnicking and sightseeing.
+These falls are an ideal place for those who are looking to get away from the chaos of city life to find peace and comfort under the immense sky.

 Visit Thoovanam Falls.
 Located in Chinnar Wildlife Sanctuary, this is really an amazing place to discover.
-Even visible from the highway which connects Udumalpet and Marayoor it is quite a perfect place for trekking, and a mindblowing place to enjoy the sights of wild flora and fauna.
+Interestingly, it is even visible from the highway which connects Udumalpet and Marayoor.
+Apart from this, it is more or less a perfect place for trekking and a mindblowing place to enjoy the sights of wild flora and fauna.

 Visit Tea & Spice Plantations.
-Surely a paradise of intense euphoria, acres of this tea and spice plantations are typically adorned with numerous exotic varieties of trees.
-If you love nature, then this is something which you would like to explore.
+Acres of these tea and spice plantations can be visited and enjoyed here.
+These are typically adorned with numerous exotic varieties of trees and if you love nature, then this is something which you would definitely like to explore.
 Moreover, rare varieties of fauna and flora can also be sighted in these spice gardens.

-A popular Vallam Kali (boat race in regional language), near the Punnamada lake this event is known for its cultural significance.
+Nehru Trophy Boat Race.
+A popular Vallam Kali (boat race in regional language), near the Punnamada lake, this event is known for its cultural significance.
 In this, colourful boats known as Chundan Vallams are made to participate against each other in a sort of fun yet thrilling banter.
 Conducted on every second Saturday of August every year Nehru Trophy Boat Race is really a magical experience to have and remember.
 Read More